ionuthub/WAD-Assessment-Sem-2-/README.md

 ### Phase 5: Server & Environment Configuration

--   **Problem**: The backend and frontend development servers were both trying to run on the same port (`3000`), causing conflicts.
-Additionally, the backend server was prone to crashing without cleanly restarting, leading to `EADDRINUSE` (address already in use) errors.
+-   **Problem**: The application needed to run on port `3000` for final submission, and the backend server was prone to crashing without cleanly restarting, leading to `EADDRINUSE` (address already in use) errors.
 -   **Process**:
-    1.  **Port Separation**: The backend server was moved to port `3001`, while the Vite development server was configured to run on port `3000`.
+    1.  **Production Port**: The backend server was configured to run on port `3000` to meet submission requirements.
-    2.  **API Proxy**: Vite's proxy was configured to forward any requests to `/api` from the frontend to the backend server on port `3001`.
-This allows the frontend to make API calls to the same origin, avoiding CORS issues during development.
+    2.  **`prestart` Script**: To solve the `EADDRINUSE` error, a `prestart` script was added to `package.json`.
+This script automatically finds and kills any process using port `3000` before the server starts, ensuring a clean slate for every run.
-    3.  **`prestart` Script**: To solve the `EADDRINUSE` error, a `prestart` script was added to `package.json`.
-This script automatically finds and kills any process using port `3001` before the server starts, ensuring a clean slate for every run.
+    3.  **Development Environment**: To avoid port conflicts during development, the Vite dev server was configured to run on port `5173` and proxy API requests to the backend on port `3000`.
--   **Thought Process**: A clean separation of frontend and backend environments is standard practice in modern web development.
-The `prestart` script was a pragmatic solution to a recurring development environment issue, improving the developer experience.
+-   **Thought Process**: This setup ensures the application meets the specific port requirements for production while maintaining a smooth and conflict-free workflow for development.

 ---